iron-software/IronBarcode-Examples/how-to/output-data-formats/README.md

 ### Managing Barcode Images

 After decoding a barcode, `BarcodeResult` houses each image as a `BarcodeImage`.
-This feature enables users to manipulate and save these images, streamlining the process without requiring complex coding.
+Those images can be manipulated and saved directly.

 Here's how you can use this effectively: